bidwej/publication-planner/README.md

 ```

 **Port Already in Use**
-- The webapp runs on port 8050 by default
+- The dashboard runs on port 8050 by default
+- The timeline runs on port 8051 by default
-- If port is busy, modify `run_web_app.py` to use a different port
+- If port is busy, modify `run_web_charts.py` to use a different port
 - Or kill the process using the port: `netstat -ano | findstr :8050`

 **PowerShell Execution Policy**